 We can no longer ignore the accessibility elephant

-A recent court ruling has brought website accessibility to the attention of many in the industry who had previously been able to ignore it.
+A 2017 court ruling brought website accessibility to the attention of many in the industry who had previously been able to ignore it.
 This ruling establishes websites as a public accommodation; that means it is subject to Title III of the Americans with Disabilities Act (ADA), which states that such accommodations must be available for use by both those with and without disabilities.
 This is huge, in that it clearly treats websites as public accommodations, independent from the presence of a brick-and-mortar location.
 Just like making sure your coffee shop has accessible parking and an appropriately graded ramp to the entrance, your website is now considered a space open to the public.

 The frustrating part, for website developers and owners alike, is that there are no formally established laws regarding website accessibility when it comes to non-government websites.
 The courts are now interpreting the ADA to apply to websites… even while there are no official guidelines or rules.